hazarute/NeatData/ReadMe.md

 - **Cleaning report**: For each file, a summary of all cleaning actions and changes is printed.

 **New in latest version:**
-- All CLI cleaning options (e.g. --dropna, --fillna, --textcol) are now added as pipeline steps and managed centrally by PipelineManager.
+- All CLI and GUI cleaning options (e.g. --dropna, --fillna, --textcol) are now added as pipeline steps and managed centrally by PipelineManager.
 No hybrid/manual calls.
+- Simple GUI added: Easily select files, configure cleaning options, and start cleaning with a click.
 - Skipped/bad lines during CSV reading are logged to bad_lines.csv for transparency.
-- PipelineManager orchestrates all cleaning steps; config and CLI options are merged for full control.
+- PipelineManager orchestrates all cleaning steps; config, CLI, and GUI options are merged for full control.
 - Codebase refactored for maintainability (duplicate functions removed).

 ## 📦 Installation